JorgeTerence/JorgeTerence/README.md

 - 👋 Hi, I’m @JorgeTerence
-- 👀 I’m interested in web development, Android app development,
+- 👀 I’m interested in web development and graphical interface design.
-- 🌱 I’m currently learning Android development, Web development and Python modules
+- 🌱 I’m currently learning Android development and Javascript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
-  e-mail: jorge.terence@outlook.com ~
+  e-mail: jorge.terence@outlook.com
-  Twitter: [...] ~
-  Instagram: [...]

 <!---
 JorgeTerence/JorgeTerence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.